NCAS-CMS/cf-python/docs/source/installation.rst

 You may want to work with cf via a Jupyter Notebook within a ``conda`` environment.

-A `known issue <https://github.com/NCAS-CMS/cf-python/issues/883/>`_ exists where the stricter dependencies of the Jupyter library clash with those of cf and installation fails.
+A `known issue <https://github.com/NCAS-CMS/cf-python/issues/883/>`_ exists for Python 3.12 only when one wants to install the optional dependency ESMPy.
+Namely, the stricter dependencies of the Jupyter library clash with those of cf (namely ``zlib`` required by ESMPy) and installation fails.

 A proven workaround is to install Jupyter *before* installing cf, like so: